 There may be side effects that the researchers do not expect or do not know about and that may be serious.
 Tell your study doctor immediately about any new or unusual symptoms that you have.

 Many side effects go away shortly after treatment ends.
 However, sometimes side effects can be serious, long lasting or permanent.
-If a severe side effect or reaction occurs, your study doctor may need to stop your treatment.
+If a severe side-effect or reaction occurs, your study doctor may need to stop your treatment.
 Your study doctor will discuss the best way of managing any side effects with you.

 Based on our previous experience with the types of procedures used in this study, the likelihood of severe side effects is considered low.
 Nevertheless, you may want to consider taking any risk in the absence of direct benefits for your own health.
 The most serious one, but very rare one, is ketoacidosis.
 It occurs when the body starts breaking down fat at a very high rate.
 The liver processes the fat into a fuel called ketones, which causes the blood to become acidic.
 This side effect can be avoided if you avoid taking the medication while fasting, vomiting, or sick (sick day rules).
 We provide further details and estimated rates of risk for individual procedures below which are based on our own experience and review of the literature: